kgeorge/kgeorge-cv/spotIt/step3/Readme.md

 --The roiOutputImage of last processing would be overlayed on the top-left corner of video output

+--[geometric hashing](http://graphics.stanford.edu/courses/cs468-01-winter/papers/wr-ghao-97.pdf) where a query point set can be matched against a predefined set of well defined template point set, sounds promising here.
+[geometric hashing](http://graphics.stanford.edu/courses/cs468-01-winter/papers/wr-ghao-97.pdf) should find out partial matches and is invavriant to translation, rotation and scaling.
+We also implement, a variant of [locality sensitive hashing](http://www.mit.edu/~andoni/LSH) which is based in p-stable distributions, to implement the basic hashing functionality.

 ## After compiling, run this program as,